 Rep. Paul Mark on the 2020 Census: “Make sure your voice gets heard … don’t be afraid.”

 Laura Sylvester, The Food Bank’s Legislative and Community Partnership Coordinator, recently spoke with State Representative Paul Mark, Chair of the House Committee on Redistricting, about the importance of the 2020 Census for western Massachusetts.
-Mark has been publicly promoting the census count to help ensure that households in western MA aren’t under counted and counties in the region don’t receive fewer federal dollars as a consequence.
+Mark has been publicly promoting the census count to help ensure that households in western Mass. aren’t under counted and counties in the region don’t receive fewer federal dollars as a consequence.

 Laura Sylvester: Why is the Census important?